AndreiMiculita/nbv_mevs/README.md

-# Finding the next best view for object recognition
+# Finding the next best view for object recognition through Maximum Entropy Viewpoint Selection

 A collection of scripts related to my Master's thesis - a method for finding the most informative camera positions for multiview object recognition.